haroldallen/Foxlmind/README.md

 ### How to contribute Foxlmind

-To contribute Foxlmind create a fork of this repository in your profile.
-Click to **Fork** and in opened page click **Create fork**.
-Next, clone the your fork of repository, and make your changes.
-You can make the unlimited count of commits to your repository.
-After you push your changes, you can click the **Contribute** and **Open pull request**.
+To contribute Foxlmind, first fork this repository.
+Click 'fork', 'create fork'.
+Next, clone the your fork of repository in GitHub Desktop or equivilent, and make your changes.
+You can make an unlimited ammount of commits to your repository, though it's easier for us if you keep it small.
+After you push your changes, you can open a pull request so that we can merge your changes if we deem them helpful.

 ### Building app from CLI

-Since Foxlmind runs on Electron.js, Node.js is required to run.
-You can download Node.js from the [official site](https://nodejs.org/en/download/).
-To build Foxlmind you need to run this commands in Terminal from repo root directory:
+Since Foxlmind runs on ElectronJS, NodeJS is required to run it.
+You can download NodeJS from the [official Node site](https://nodejs.org/en/download/).
+To run Foxlmind you will need to run these commands in your Foxlmind project folder.

 ```
 npm install
 npm start
 ```

-If you build the app when the other instance of app already opened you can get an error like `Unable to create cache` because the first runned instance of app already loaded and working with the save file.
+If you build the app when another instance of it has already opened you could get an error like `Unable to create cache` because another instance of app has already loaded and working with the save file.